A mathematical study of the excess growth rate: Excess growth rate: properties and interconnections

 we have

 Observe that we may rearrange the above as

 We obtain \eqref{eqn:Dirichlet.Renyi} by taking logarithm on both sides. \end{proof}

 \begin{remark} The identity \eqref{eqn:Dirichlet.Renyi} can also be derived by showing that the family $\{\mu_{\bpi, \bx, \sigma}\}_{\bx \in \Delta_n^{\circ}}$ can be reparameterized as a \emph{$\lambda$-exponential family} in the sense of \cite[Definition III.1]{wong2022tsallis}, and using the fact that the logarithmic divergence of a suitable potential function is the R\'{e}nyi divergence \cite[Theorem III.14]{wong2022tsallis}.
 This result extends the relation in Remark \ref{rmk:exp.family} beyond the standard exponential family.
 In fact, the direct proof given above, which is shorter but may appear to be tricky, is motivated by this general theory.
-See, in particular, the proof of \cite[Theorem 13]{W18} and \cite[Example III.18]{wong2022tsallis}.

 \end{remark}